xchwarze/sendto-recomposed/readme.md

 ## Usage

 1. Copy the executable anywhere on disk.
-2. Run it – a **Send To** style popup appears under the cursor with every item (and sub-folder) from your personal *SendTo* directory.
+2. Run it – a **Send To** style popup appears under the cursor with every item (and sub-folder) from the `sendto` folder located next to the executable.
+   - Use `sendto.exe /D <ruta>` to point to a custom directory.
+   - Use `sendto.exe /?` to display this help message.
 3. Either click an entry to launch it, or drag files onto the menu and drop them on a target to perform the same action Explorer would.

 ## License